codefoster/codefoster.com/source/_posts/appbarbuttons.md

 ![](/files/appbarbuttons_02.png)

-Most of the space in the website version is taken up with navigation commands (hyperlinks), which is a good example of an app telling you about "where you might go" instead of telling you where you are and letting the user navigate with the content.
+Most of the space in the website version is taken up with navigation commands (hyperlinks), which is a good example of an app telling you about &quot;where you might go&quot; instead of telling you where you are and letting the user navigate with the content.

 ## Okay, fine, but which buttons should I put in the app bar and which should remain on the canvas?